-If you are a new client attending your first appointment at Cornerstone, please plan to arrive 10 minutes early.
-Be sure to create a new client account and submit your paperwork electronically before your first session.
-You can do this by clicking on the New Client Forms tab above.
-If you prefer, you can print off your forms and bring them with you to your first session.
+If you are a new client attending your first appointment at Cornerstone, please plan to arrive 10-15 minutes early.
+Be sure to complete your online intake forms from the link that was emailed to you or plan to fill out your intake forms at our office before your scheduled time with your therapist.
 Upon entering our waiting room, please have a seat, make yourself comfortable and your therapist will soon come to greet you.

 Make An Appointment